jdabtieu/CTFOJ/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/jdabtieu/CTFOJ)](https://github.com/jdabtieu/CTFOJ/releases)
 [![Github License](https://img.shields.io/github/license/jdabtieu/CTFOJ)](https://github.com/jdabtieu/CTFOJ/blob/master/LICENSE)

 CTFOJ is a open-source online judge to host capture-the-flag problems and contests.
-It is primarily designed for small-medium sized CTF clubs.
+It is primarily designed for capture-the-flag clubs who would like to host unlimited contests and practice problems.

+## Features
+- Create practice problems
+    - Editorials can be created any time showing solutions
+    - Export problems for archival
+- Create contests
+    - Contest problems support dynamic scoring
+    - Contests have a live scoreboard that can be configured to be viewable by admins only or all competitors
+    - Hints can be added to any problem
+    - Mass notify users through email
+- Create announcements
+    - Announce anything you want, to all users of the site
+- Markdown support in problems, hints, editorials, contests, and announcements
+- User management
+    - Remotely reset passwords
+    - Ban users
+    - Disqualify users from contest
+- 2FA support
+- SMTP support
+- Automatic contest starting and ending
+- \+ many more

 ## Installation
 See [INSTALL.md](docs/INSTALL.md).